-“Estate” includes trusts, estates and property which the Public Trustee as trustee, executor, administrator, guardian, next friend, committee, manager, receiver, attorney or otherwise is entitled under the Act to control, manage, administer or deal with.
+“estate” includes trusts, estates and property which the Public Trustee as trustee, executor, administrator, guardian, next friend, committee, manager, receiver, attorney or otherwise is entitled under the Act to control, manage, administer or deal with.

-[Regulation 1 inserted in Gazette 28 September 1984 p.
+[Regulation 1 inserted in Gazette 28 Sep 1984 p.
 3158.]